Skip to main content

 Example: A member is eligible for 5 bedrooms.
 The member's rent ceiling is the rate for 3 bedrooms increase by 20 percent (10% for each of the 2 bedrooms above 3).

-7.8.10 Rent ceilings – member living in rental accommodation without dependants
+7.8.10 Rent ceilings – member living in accommodation with no resident family or recognised other persons

 7.8.11 No rent ceiling set for location